logiclogue/jordanlord.co.uk/src/blog/football-simulation-part-1-collecting-data.md

 ---
-title: Football Simulation Part 1: Collecting Data draft
+title: Football Simulation Part 1 - Collecting Data
+draft: true
 ---

 This article is going to be part of a multipart series.
 The end goal is to write